About

 The challenge was to develop an identity that spoke to both seasoned gardeners and curious newcomers, while conveying the ecological urgency of pollinator conservation.
 The visual system draws from organic forms and natural geometry, creating a look that's refined yet friendly—scientific without being sterile.
 The tone is intentionally empowering, rooted in the belief that small-scale urban gardening can have a meaningful ecological impact.

 From brand identity to product packaging and digital content, I designed a cohesive system that champions eco-friendly materials and intuitive, user-centered design.
-Every touchpoint—from seed kits to signage—is crafted to educate users about pollinator-friendly practices and foster a deeper connection with the environment.
+Every touchpoint—from seed kits to signage—is crafted with UX principles in mind, making it easy for users to understand pollinator-friendly practices and fostering a deeper connection with the environment through thoughtful information architecture and visual hierarchy.

 A portion of the shop's proceeds supports pollinator conservation through nonprofit partnerships, reinforcing the brand's mission at every level.
-The result is more than just retail—it's a movement that empowers individuals to become stewards of their local ecosystems, one garden at a time.
+The result is a unique intersection of community and company, one that empowers individuals to become stewards of their local ecosystems, one garden at a time.

 Oyster Boys Conservation Brand Identity